Shubhank101/iOSAndroidChaosOverFlow/index.markdown

 5) Don't ping multiple people for help.
 Its considered rude, if someone is free he/she will help.

+6) Please use a non-generic display image if you intend to hang around in the chat.
+The plain simple SO avatars for profile is boring and confusing when 10 of you are talking in the room
 ### Guidelines

 1) Don't abuse the bot.
 It is there for helpful/fun purpose but please do not use it to spam the room or do other nonsense stuff.